supervisely-ecosystem/data-commander/README.md

 1. When initiating the process from the following instances, the system searches for related Labeling Jobs and exports items based on their results:

     - **Project → Workspace** → A new project is created, preserving the structure.
-    - **Project → Project** → A dataset with the source project’s name is created in the destination project, preserving nesting.
+    - **Project → Project** → A dataset with the source project's name is created in the destination project, preserving nesting.
     - **Project → Dataset** → Similar to the previous point, but the dataset is nested inside the destination dataset.
     - **Dataset → Project** → A top-level dataset with the same name is created, containing only the items from that dataset (excluding nested datasets).
     - **Dataset → Dataset** → Similar to the previous point, but the dataset is nested inside the destination dataset.